Top 10 Big Carp Fishing Baits

 Lots of different colours

 Try to have a variety of different colour boilies in your tackle bag.
-I find during the year that different colours work much better than others, for example, during the winter where carp fishing can be slower, white pop up boilies are the best bait for carp.
+I find during the year that different colours work much better than others, for example, when winter carp fishing, white pop up boilies are the best carp fishing bait from my experience.
 This colour along with pink seem to stand out much more than any other.
-As a general rule, I would always fish with bright fluoro pop-ups during winter as they stand out.
-In the summer when the carp are feeding much more I would go for more neutral colours that do not stand out as much as this seems to spook the carp.
+As a general rule, I would always fish with bright fluoro pop-ups during winter carp fishing as they stand out.
+When summer carp fishing when the fish are feeding much more I would go for more neutral colours that do not stand out as much as this seems to spook the carp.
 As I mentioned earlier, try to use a hook bait that blends in during the warmer periods.

 Add liquid to your boilies